unixwzrd/UnicodeFix/README.md

 - `-Q`, `--keep-smart-quotes`: Preserve Unicode smart quotes (curly single/double quotes).
 Useful when preparing prose/blog posts where typographic quotes are intentional.
 Default behavior converts them to ASCII for shell/CI safety.
 - `-D`, `--keep-dashes`: Preserve EN/EM dashes.
 Useful when stylistic punctuation is desired in prose.
 Default behavior converts EM dash to ` - ` and EN dash to `-`.
+- `--keep-fullwidth-brackets`: Preserve fullwidth square brackets (`【】`).
+By default, they are folded to ASCII `[]` to keep monospace alignment in terminals and fixed-width tables.
 - `-R`, `--report`: Audit text for anomalies, human-readable.
 - `-J`, `--json`: Audit text for anomalies, JSON format.
 - `-T`, `--threshold`: Fail CI if anomalies exceed threshold.